October 31, 2025 at 10:21 a.m.

 “We do this work all year long and the need is rising exponentially every day, adding this component to it is just the unimaginable piece,” Hyde added.
 “When I lay my head on the pillow at night, and I think of senior citizens and kids and hard-working single moms being hungry, I struggle.
 It takes a toll.”

 On Oct.
-30, Governor Kathy Hochul issued a statewide disaster emergency from the loss of the federal SNAP benefits, allocating $106 million in emergency funding to help stock food pantries and distribution centers.
+30, New York Governor Kathy Hochul issued a statewide disaster emergency from the expected loss of the federal SNAP benefits, allocating $106 million in emergency funding to help stock food pantries and distribution centers.

 Still, there is work to be done.
-The ripple effects of the SNAP loss will be felt in more places than just the pantries as customers, who relied on that income, will drop from grocery stores, farmers markets and bodegas.
+The ripple effects from the gap in SNAP benefit distribution will be felt in more places than just the pantries as customers, who relied on that income, will drop from grocery stores, farmers markets and bodegas.

 To combat this, Catholic Charities is calling on those who can help to advocate for food assistance.
 A list of ways to assist — including how to contact local members of congress, data available on SNAP benefits to share online, and ways to make a monetary donation to food pantries — is available on Catholic Charities’ website: https://bit.ly/CCPantries